 More information: Read this article on how to save your settings as bookmarks.

 Effective bookmarks will depend on your own process, often used bookmarks are:

-- Status: Show your board/dashboard by status to understand which cards require actions.
+Status: Show your board/view by status to understand which cards require actions.

-- Stand up dashboard: Create a dashboard that you can use in your stand-up meetings in order to make sure everyone is focussed on
+Stand-up meetings: Create a track view that you can use in your stand-up meetings in order to make sure everyone is focussed on